o-william-white/skim2mito/README.md

 sbatch --cpus-per-task=24 --mem=30G run_mitochondrion_example.sh
 ```

-Snakemake requires a config.yaml and samples.csv to define input paramters and sequence data for each sample.
+Snakemake requires a config.yaml and samples.csv to define input parameters and sequence data for each sample.
 For the mitochondrion example data provided, the config file is located here `example_data/config_mitochondrion.yaml` and it looks like this:
 ```
 # path to sample sheet csv with columns for ID,forward,reverse
 samples: example_data/samples_7_mitochondrion.csv